IK Oddevold

 A chart showing the progress of IK Oddevold through the swedish football league system.
 The different shades of gray represent league divisions.

+Oddevold playing against Husqvarna FF in 1961.

 IK Oddevold is a Swedish football club located in Uddevalla.
 The club, formed on 3 July 1932, currently plays in Sweden's second-flight league, Superettan.
 They play most of their home games at Rimnersvallen and they also have a newly built training facility called Thordéngården where they play most of their friendly games.

 The name "Oddevold" is an older form of Uddevalla.
-Formerly, Uddevalla belonged to Norway, and its name today comes from the original Norwegian Oddevald, which later turned into Oddevold, when the city was under Danish rule.
+Formerly, Uddevalla belonged to Norway, and its name today comes from the original Norwegian Oddevald, which later turned into Oddevold.